napari/napari/docs/explanations/rendering.md

 We may have to allow the user to configure the number of threads manually for the very best performance.
 Either through the GUI or through an API.
 People writing custom applications with napari will probably not mind doing a bit of manual configuration to get the best performance.

-In theory some day we could try to infer what's going on and adjust things dynamically ourselves.
+Some day we could try to infer what's going on and adjust things dynamically ourselves.
+For example we could detect if the CPU was underused and add more threads.

 ## Threads or Processes